Tumblr Twitter Facebook

 What type of tools are used to create this site?

-In January 2005, I switched over to WordPress.
-I am hosted by Dreamhost.com.
 All original photography that appears on the site was taken with one of the following cameras: Canon 20D, Canon S95, or my from my phone.
 Old photos could have been taken with a Canon PowerShot SD700IS (digital).
 Prior to 2005 it might have been on a Contax T3 (35 mm), Minolta Freedom (35 mm), Nikon Coolpix 885 (digital).